Ranjika123/PromtApp-NextJS/README.md

 License
 This project is licensed under the MIT License.

-Happy coding!
-If you have any questions or need further assistance, feel free to contact us at ranjikaneth2005@gmail.com.
+<h1>Happy coding!
+If you have any questions or need further assistance, feel free to contact us at [ranjikaneth2005@gmail.com].</h1>

-css
-Copy code

-Replace the placeholders with your actual project information.
-You may also w